Younest9/okd/README.md

    ~/openshift-install --dir ~/okd-install wait-for bootstrap-complete --log-level=debug
    ```

-2. Once bootstrapping is complete the okd-boostrap node [can be removed](#remove-the-bootstrap-node)
+2. Once bootstrapping is complete the bootstrap node [can be removed](#remove-the-bootstrap-node)

 ### Remove the Bootstrap Node